Sholto Henry MacLellan, 8th Lord Kirkcudbright: Death and Burial

-He died on 16 April 1827 at his residence, Redberry Lodge, in Southampton.
-According to the Morning Post of 24 April, "this Nobleman died at Southampton, a few days since, in the 59th year of his age.
+This Nobleman died at Southampton, a few days since, in the 59th year of his age.
 His Lordship was short in stature, and somewhat deformed in person.
 With some eccentricities, we understand he possessed many good qualities.

-He is succeeded by his brother Camden Gray McClellan who is an Officer in the Guards".
+The newspaper further noted that he was succeeded by his brother, Camden Gray McClellan, 9th Lord Kirkcudbright, an officer in the Coldstream Guards.

-Sholto Henry MacLellan was buried in the parish of Millbrook, Hampshire, on 28 April 1827.
-According to the Diocese of Winchester and the records of Holy Trinity Church, Millbrook, of the removal of graves and tombstones, his tombstone may have been illegible when the tombstones and memorials were transferred and as a result, was most likely removed sometime between November 1988 and May 1989.
+MacLellan was buried in the parish of Millbrook, Hampshire, on 28 April 1827.

+Records associated with the later clearance of Millbrook Old Cemetery indicate that his memorial no longer survived by the time the cemetery's remaining monuments were surveyed in 1988–1989.